• Skip to primary navigation

 Badam halwa topped with pistachios in a bowl

-Badam Halwa is a classic rich and luscious Indian dessert made with just 4 main ingredients of almonds, milk, sugar, ghee, and laced with cardamom and saffron.
+Badam Halwa is a classic rich and luscious Indian dessert made with just 4 main ingredients: almonds, milk, sugar, ghee, and laced with cardamom and saffron.
 This Badam Halwa is put together quickly in less than 25 minutes using almond flour.
-It's the ideal dessert for any celebration or festival!
+It’s the ideal dessert for any celebration or festival!

 Gujarati Magas